maryi/CSCW-Project/Project report/ReportDocument.md

 #### 1.2 Descriptors for tool features
-Tool descriptors were designed with the purpose to collect valuable information about tool support to collaborative activities.
-This information should be used later for the recommendation system.
+Tool descriptors were designed with the purpose to collect valuable information about tool support for collaborative activities.
+This information is used later for the recommendation system to create the list of applications that match user criteria.
 Details about descriptors and our selection is presented below.
 The possible values selected for each descriptor in most of the cases are based on personal experience of the researchers, when this is not the criteria we provide more detail about our sources.

 *Name*: used as an identifier of the tool.